-If a data source job is still running during its next scheduled execution time, the job execution is skipped.
+If a data source job is still running during its next scheduled run time, the job run is skipped.

 Some data sources (such as the Mailbox Contents data source) collect data continuously, only collecting data that is new or changed since the previous run.
 These data sources do not have a run interval time that is aligned on UTC midnight.
-The Mailbox Contents collection job runs continuously, with a minimum interval between the job execution start times.
+The Mailbox Contents collection job runs continuously, with a minimum interval between the job run start times.
 The start time is unpredictable.
-If the job execution takes less time than the minimum interval, the job will start X minutes (minimum interval) after the previous job execution started.
-Otherwise, job execution starts immediately after the previous execution completes.
+If the job run takes less time than the minimum interval, the job will start X minutes (minimum interval) after the previous job run started.
+Otherwise, the job run starts immediately after the previous job completes.

-For information about which data sources collect snapshot data and which data sources collect data continuously, see How often do collections update the data? on page 41.
+For information about which data sources collect snapshot data and which data sources collect data continuously, see How often do collections update the data? on page 44.